 Recommendation

 It is recommended to complete the steps described in this chapter for several new employees.
-Having done this, you can consider different combinations for the other scenarios delivered within this best practices solution.
+Having done this, you can consider different combinations for the other scenarios delivered within the SAP Best Practices.

-In addition, for country FR, it is recommended to complete the steps described in this chapter for several new employees, with hiring dates in different years.
-In the assumption that in the SAP SuccessFactors Employee Central instance the Time Off content has been implemented together with the Core content from Upgrade Center, having in the system employees with hiring dates in different years, you can check the accruals and entitlements functionality as described in test script of scope item Request and Manage Time Off (FJ7).
+In case the Time Off content has been implemented together with the Core content from Upgrade Center in the SAP SuccessFactors Employee Central instance, for countries AE and FR, it is recommended to complete the steps described in this chapter for several new employees, with hiring dates in different years.
+Having done this, you can check the accruals and entitlements functionality as described in test script of scope item Request and Manage Time Off (FJ7).

-In addition, you can consider different combinations for the scenarios referring to take action.

-MENTION THAT SOME TEST STEPS ARE RELEVANT ONLY FOR SOME COUNTRIES.
-THIS IS MENTIONED ACCORDINGLY.
-IF YOUR Company is located in another country then those mentioned, you can skip these test steps.

 Entering Hiring Data

 Test Administration